 After four years of development and workshops at various theatre companies, my play The Amphibians is finally getting its world premiere at Weber State University in Ogden, Utah!

+I've never been to Utah, and am lucky enough to fly out there for the show and teach a playwriting workshop to students during tech week.
+We're already in production meetings, and it looks like the creative team is truly cooking up something very special and visually thrilling.
+The show runs February 23rd through March 2nd.
+Click here for more info, and stay tuned for ticket links and other exciting announcements.
+Utah, I'll see you soon!
 River Watchers—our immersive play on a moving 14-person canoe in Newtown Creek—was one of the most rewarding artistic experiences of my life.
 We enjoyed a completely sold-out run in October, and will hopefully remount it sometime in the future.
 In the meantime, here's some of the press we got, as well as some incredible action shots from show photographer Kate Baranovskaya.
 Enjoy! – Review in Greenpointers – Feature in All Arts – Feature in Broadway World – Feature in The New York Post I'm beyond excited to announce that I was chosen to be part of The Civilians' R&D Group!
 Now in its 13th year, the R&D Group puts together a cohort of writers, composers, and directors to each work on a project that relies on creative investigation.
 I'll be toiling away at my play The Tusk Hunters, which I've previously developed through The Workshop Theater, UT Austin, and elsewhere.
 Here's a synopsis:

 Two men in the Alaskan tundra search for woolly mammoth tusks as an alternative to elephant ivory.
 But their most recent discovery causes their employer to pivot from the ivory trade to a project straight out of science fiction as a means of combatting climate change.
 Inspired by the real-life founding of Colossal Biosciences, The Tusk Hunters explores the morality of de-extinction and the toll that scientifically revolutionary ideas take on those who execute them.
 I've been chipping away at The Tusk Hunters for quite some time, and I'm hoping to come out of the R&D Group next year with a new research-driven draft that compellingly presents the play's scientific ideas while still being narratively satisfying.
 We'll all be presenting our work in a public reading series called Findings in June, so keep a lookout for that.
 You can read more about all the brilliant artists in the R&D Group on the Civilians website, as well as in Playbill and American Theatre.
 Thanks so much to The Civilians for taking a chance on me and my work.
 Can't wait to get started!